How to Visit: 10 Tips for Visiting Duomo di Milano For the Perfect Trip

 The Best Duomo di Milano Tickets

-Cathedral and Rooftop tickets: This ticket offers access to the Milan Cathedral and the Cathedral Rooftop area.
+Cathedral and Rooftop tickets: This ticket offers access to the Milan and Cathedral Rooftop areas.

-Milan Cathedral Rooftop ticket: If you wish to enjoy the vistas of Milan, then get this rooftop access ticket (without the church) to enjoy terrace entry.
+Milan Cathedral Rooftop ticket: If you wish to enjoy Milan’s vistas, then get this rooftop access ticket (without the church) to enjoy terrace entry.

 Duomo di Milano guided tour: Take a tour of Milan Cathedral, Duomo Museum and archeological sites with a local expert guide.